Twelve-Day War: Post-ceasefire

 On 25 June, the IDF stated that it intercepted a UAV apparently launched by the Houthis.
 On 28 June, another Houthi missile was intercepted by the IDF.

-A series of drone atacks were launched on airbases and oilfields in Iraq, allegedly by Iranian-backed militias.
+A series of drone attacks were launched on airbases and oilfields in Iraq, allegedly by Iranian-backed militias.
 The attacks began with the enforcement of ceasefire in the 12 day war.

-Iranian state broadcasters announced that three suspected Mossad operatives were executed in Urmia.
-Three Kurdish men, Idris Ali, Azad Shojai, and Rasoul Ahmad Rasoul, were accused of smuggling equipment that was used by Israel to assassinate one unnamed official.
+Iranian state broadcasters claimed that three suspected Mossad operatives were executed in Urmia.

 On 26 June, French defence minister Sébastien Lecornu confirmed to the media that French forces in the region had intercepted Iranian drones targeting Israel prior to the ceasefire, stating that French Rafale jets and ground-to-air systems intercepted "less than 10 drones in the last few days" of the conflict.
 According to Lecornu, Iran had launched around 400 ballistic missiles and 1,000 drones towards Israel during the 12-day conflict.

 In a public address on 27 June, President Trump was asked if the U.S. would consider bombing Iran again if intelligence suggested a dangerous level of uranium enrichment; he responded: "Sure, without question."
 In addition, Trump referred to Khamenei's statement where Khamenei declared victory, saying: "you're a man of great faith.
 A man who's highly respected in his country.
 You have to tell the truth.
 You got beat to hell".
 He added, "I wish the leadership of Iran would realize that you often get more with honey than you do with vinegar.
 Peace!"

 On 28 June, state funerals were held in Tehran for 60 people, including military commanders and nuclear scientists, killed in Israel's attacks.
 The IDF meanwhile stated that it likely intercepted a ballistic missile launched by the Houthis.

 On 5 July, Ali Khamenei made his first public appearance since the war began, attending a mourning ceremony on the eve of Ashoura in Tehran amid speculation over his whereabouts during the conflict.

 On 6 July, the Houthis attacked a Liberian-flagged cargo ship in the Red Sea, killing three mariners and wounded two others.

 In August 2025, Iran released information and photos of the person they claim is a female pilot that they captured on 13 June.

+In December 2025, Iran's military admitted that earlier reports claiming it had shot down two Israeli F-35 fighter jets during the conflict were false.

+On 5 January 2026, the Israeli Security Cabinet held a five-hour meeting and authorized additional strikes on Iran, following Netanyahu-Trump discussions and statements made the week before.
+Codenamed Operation Iron Strike, the expectation is that any new strike, and even the threat of new strikes, would further destabilize the Islamic Republic of Iran politically as it undergoes the ninth day of a mass street uprising in multiple cities across Iran.

+On 28 February 2026, Israel and the United States launched strikes on Iran, beginning the 2026 Iran war.